nazar-pc/ronion/spec.md

 ### Security and anonymity considerations for an application developer
 Here is the list of things an application developer MUST consider in order to have secure and anonymous communication:
 * application MUST always use authenticated encryption
-* initiator MUST use separate unique temporary keys and initial data for KDF for each node and each `[segment_id]` it communicates with and MUST NOT reuse them ever again
+* nodes MUST use separate unique temporary keys and initial data for stream ciphers for each segment and MUST NOT reuse them ever again
 * application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[segment_id]` in different order than they have come to the node in order to confuse an external observer

 ### Acknowledgements